mrc-sprinklr/CallerPackageLibrary/README.md

 ---
 ##  Events
-Syntax for all events is as follow.
+The syntax for all events is as follows.
 ```
 callerPackage.on(event,callback);
 ```